slackalaxy/dep-check/README.md

 ## missdeps
 Check for missing deps of all packages that are installed.

-This tool uses `revdep listinst` to check for missing dependencies of the packages that are installed, then reports them and outputs their immediate installed dependents.
+This tool uses `prt-get listinst` to check for missing dependencies of the packages that are installed, then reports them and outputs their immediate installed dependents.